-Example Case 1: Using Reports to Improve Energy Efficiency: Active Power
+Example Case 1: Using Reports to Improve the Facility's Energy Efficiency: Active Power

 Every zone has an active power level setting.
 You can improve your facility's energy efficiency by identifying areas with low occupancy and adjusting the active power rule for those zones.